 You can get the very best views in all of Las Vegas when you’re on top of the Stratosphere Observation Deck.
 This is currently the tallest freestanding observation tower in all of America. (source)

-You will find yourself 1,149 feet above the ground, and you’ll get a 360-degree view of the Strip when at the top.
+You will find yourself 1,149 feet above the ground and get a 360-degree view of the Strip at the top.

-For an additional adrenaline rush, you can challenge yourself by getting on the thrill rides at the very top of the tower.
+You can challenge yourself for an additional adrenaline rush by getting on one or more of the thrill rides at the very top of the tower.

 - The Big Shot: You will be shot into the air at 45 miles per hour, reaching a height of 160 feet above the Stratospheres observation deck.
 Which is already almost 900 feet above the ground.